Hamilton Tour

-Join us the May for the annual Tour de Elizabeth.
-The 5-mile route will take riders by Elizabeth's loveliest sites.
+Join us Sunday, May 19th, 2024, for the annual Tour de Elizabeth.
+The 15-mile route will take riders by Elizabeth's loveliest sites.
 Learn how to register and other details.

 Get to know our community from the seat of a bicycle.
-Join Mayor Chris Bollwage and Groundwork Elizabeth on May 21, 2023, for the 20th Annual Tour de Elizabeth.
-The 15-mile recreational ride welcomes everyone and is hosted by the City of Elizabeth, Groundwork Elizabeth, Union County Board of County Commissioners HEART grant program, the Greater Elizabeth Chamber of Commerce, Elizabeth Tourism, the Elizabeth Education Association, Elizabeth Avenue Partnership, Historic Midtown SID, and a host of partners and friends.
-Elizabethtown Gas is again a lead supporter for 2023.
+Join Mayor Chris Bollwage and Groundwork Elizabeth on Sunday, May 19, 2024, for the 21st Annual Tour de Elizabeth.
+The 15-mile recreational ride welcomes everyone and is hosted by the City of Elizabeth, Groundwork Elizabeth, Union County Board of County Commissioners HEART grant program, the Greater Elizabeth Chamber of Commerce, Elizabeth Tourism, the Elizabeth Education Association, Elizabeth Avenue Partnership, Historic Midtown SID, and a host of partners and friends

 Stay around afterward for our raffles, and then grab a bite to eat at one of our many restaurants.